top of page

 September 2019 - present

 My PhD thesis explores the accessibility of mental health technologies with special emphasis on the intersection of stigma and non-Western cultures of university students.
-This page highlights the details of two projects, both of which are included in my thesis proposal.
-My roles include leading this research and advising 3 undergrad research assistants.
-This year, I am honored to present my work at the CHI 2023 Doctoral Consortium.
+This page highlights the details of four projects, all of which are included in my thesis.

 Background and Goals